MAKING FOOD MATTER

 A graduate of USC's School of Cinematic Arts, some of Kevin's other sound credits include the award-winning short film Tsuyako, the E3 trailer for Mass Effect 3, and numerous YouTube videos for channels like Corridor Digital, Epic Meal Time, and Pwnisher.
 Highlights of Kevin's other illustrious accomplishments include performing metal scream vocals, illustrating a wildly unsuccessful web comic, and an ill-conceived novel about cyberpunk whaling.

 Adam develops multi–platform media projects with clients and collaborators from all over the world.
 His credits include works for Nikon, PBS, Adaptive Studios, Hertz Car Rental, JapanTravel, YouTuber sWooZie, Persistent Productions, Ben Taylor Music, Brickfish Digital Ad Agency, and more.
 Adam is a member of the Television Academy, an award–winning photographer, director, and producer.

 HIROKO- TRANSLATOR/JAPAN LIASON

 Hiroko is a fashion designer, businesswoman, and translator who spends her time working between New York and Nagoya, Japan.
-With an aesthetic eye, she supports Nourishing Japan in the capacity of translator and Japan liaison.
+She supports Nourishing Japan in the capacity of translator and Japan liaison.